dvernooy/dvernooy.github.io/_embedded/00-heartwatch.md

 ## Software

 This project is one of the more ambitious ones on the software side.
 I wanted full functionality, a good user experience and reasonable battery life - along with the ability to add new "apps" as I dreamed them up.
-The entire codebase, along with some of the spreadsheets and Matlab scripts are posted on my github repository.
+The entire codebase, along with some of the spreadsheets and Matlab scripts are posted [at my github repository.](https://www.github.com/dvernooy/heartwatch/)

 ### Apps Screenshots: watch, compass, HRM, SPO2, photos, altimeter